SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 #### Status information

-The status of the microservice can be checked on the **Status** tab of the respective microservice application.
+The status of the microservice can be checked in the **Status** tab of the respective microservice application.

 <img src="/images/users-guide/Administration/admin-microservice-status.png" alt="Microservice status" style="max-width: 100%">